Decation2/KamiWinlocker/README.md

-# KamiRansomware
+# KamiWinlocker
-This is a Ransomware
+This is a Winlocker.

-# What is the Ransomware?
+# What is the Winlocker?
-Ransomware - This is a virus when you start the program with Ransomware then ransomware block your pc access and you need pay the money to get code.
+Winlocker - This is a virus when you start the program with winlocker then winlocker block your pc access and you need contact or make for the this people something.